Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Entanglement-Bath Hamiltonian

 Defining an effective temperature

 we have

-In other words, $J$ analogously adjusts the temperature of the environments, which the left and right environments act like the heat bath.
-The difference is that we still use the canonical distribution to describe the thermodynamics, which means all sites are physically in the same temperature.
-We dub $T$ and $T'$ in the Hamiltonian of Eq. (\ref{eq-rho1}) as the \textit{physical} and \textit{environment} temperature, respectively.
+In other words, $J$ analogously adjusts the temperature of the environments, \B{and we expect that} the left and right environments act like the heat bath.
+The difference is that we still use the canonical distribution to describe the thermodynamics, which means all sites are physically in the same temperature \B{$T$}.
+We dub $T$ and $T'$ in the Hamiltonian of Eq. (\ref{eq-rho1}) as the \textit{physical} and \B{\textit{boundary}} temperature, respectively.

 For $J=1$, the spin chain is translational invariant (TI), whose Hamiltonian reads